An elementary proof of convergence to the mean-field equations for an epidemic model: Abstract

 \section{Abstract}

 It is common to use a compartmental, fluid model described by a system of ordinary differential equations (ODEs) to model disease spread.
 In addition to their simplicity, these models are also the mean-field approximations of more accurate stochastic models of disease spread on contact networks.
 For the simplest case of a stochastic susceptible-infected-susceptible (SIS) process (infection with recovery) on a complete network, it has been shown that the fraction of infected nodes converges to the mean-field ODE as the number of nodes increases.
 However the proofs are not simple, requiring sophisticated probability, partial differential equations (PDE), or infinite systems of ODEs.
-We provide a short proof in this case for convergence in mean-square on finite time intervals using a system of two ODEs and a moment inequality.
+We provide a short proof in this case for convergence in mean-square on finite time-intervals using a system of two ODEs and a moment inequality and also obtain the first lower bound on the expected fraction of infected nodes.

 \end{singlespacing}